sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 names, entity names, and reserved words (like #PCDATA).
 There is a choice of folding to upper, to lower, or via case_fold, all of which have slightly different effects in Unicode edge cases.
+    * Whitespace can be switched between the definitions used in XML, HTML, WHATWG, etc.), so tokenizing and normalizing List attributes adjusts.
     * SYSTEM identifiers can have multiple following qlits, to be tried in order.
 This is because I constantly have to swap them out when sending documents back and forth with colleagues; this way we can both put our paths